osch/lua-lpugl/doc/README.md

   * *func*   -  a function that takes no parameters.
 This function is meant to do periodic or timer triggered processing in the main event loop.

-  On X11 platform the usage of a process function is equivalent to handle processing in the main event loop directly, e.g.
+  On X11 platform the usage of a process function is equivalent to handling processing in the main event loop directly, e.g.

   ```lua